info443-wi22/443-atom/README.md

 <li>Particiatory design</li>
 For the third activity, we identified different user’s capability of using the system and what their needs are.
-In this case, we considered mainly developers, who are very experienced in using text editor and do not need any traning.
+In this case, we considered mainly developers, who are very experienced in using text editor and do not need any training.
 We also considered students who have various skill level and coding background, from newbie to advanced.

 - Developers
   - Developers should be very familiar with using text editors like Atom.
 They are able to use command lines to manipulate different files, moving around interfaces and abundant files, installing packages and extensions, and finally publishing the program/system.